kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 * Integration Tests and End-to-end tests

-Implementation of it does not constitute a difficulty, but launching of it requires appropriate equipment.
+Integration and End-to-end would Implementation of it does not constitute a difficulty, but requires appropriate multi-numa hardware for comprehensive testing of this feature.
+Comprehensive E2E testing of this would be done in order to graduate this feature from Alpha to Beta.

 # Graduation criteria